lambrospetrou/lambrospetrou.github.io/src/_posts/2024-11-24-hurl-cloudflare-d1.md

 The platform provides you [comprehensive reports for every single script run execution](https://www.skybear.net/docs/features/script-run-report/) that you can view at any time.
 The full HTTP response headers and bodies are automatically persisted for you, for every execution, which makes investigations and troubleshooting of your APIs easy and simple.

-The full script we examined so far is running as we speak on the Skybear.NET platform every few minutes.
+The full script we examined so far is running as-is on the [<span class="skybear-name">Skybear<span>.NET</span></span>](https://www.skybear.net/) platform as we speak, configured to run every few minutes.
+Your scripts can execute on the platform without any changes from how you run them locally.

 Try [<span class="skybear-name">Skybear<span>.NET</span></span>](https://www.skybear.net/) and send me your feature requests.